What is vaping?

 Vaping greatly excites the interest of young adults who do not want to face the risks of “real” smoking.
 As they enter a new season and start college, vaping might give them a sense of maturity, security, and confidence to face new adult challenges.
 Furthermore, vaping can also be seen as a part of a social routine—a practice that occurs during a conversation.

 What are the potential health and hygiene concerns?

-Even though vaping is considered far less dangerous than smoking, the vapor that is inhaled may contain numerous harmful chemicals.
-A real possibility is carelessness on their part to know more about what they are inhaling.
+Vapor that is inhaled may contain numerous harmful chemicals.
+A real possibility is a carelessness on their part to know more about what they are inhaling.
 The chemicals found in vape pens and e-cigarettes mainly depends on the manufacturer.